Bicuari National Park: Natural features

 The park is bordered on the east by the Cunene River, one of the few perennial rivers in the region.
 The dominant vegetation is described as Angolan miombo woodlands and Angolan mopane woodlands, an area of savanna and woodlands on the plateau east of the coastal hills.
 Portions of the park are seasonally wet or wetland swamps and dambo grasslands.

-The Bicuar stands at the northern end of a distinct ecoregion known as the Angolan mopane woodland.
+The Bicuar stands at the northern end of a distinct ecoregion known as the Angolan mopane woodlands.
 The area is known for high species richness, variable rainfall, and the importance of mopane trees to the animals and people of the region.